yxzhanggg/notes/docs/physics/conservation-laws.md

 ### Patterns of momentum conservation

-Elastic collision: only kinetic energy is considered (no other kinds of energy is involved in the conservation system). non-elastic collition: kinetic energy could be transformed to other kinds of energy (i.e. potential energy) in the conservation system.
+[momentum conservation] Elastic collision: only kinetic energy is considered (no other kinds of energy is involved in the conservation system).

+[energy conservation] non-elastic collition: kinetic energy could be transformed to other kinds of energy (i.e. potential energy) in the conservation system.

 ### Relativity (mechanics)